This is our review of the best harness for large dogs in 2022.

 - Strength: Due to the superior power in big dogs with their weight, height, and muscles, it is easy to break things around them and on them.
 That is why it is essential to have a strong harness that can keep up with them and all of their activities.

 - Comfort: In order to make your walks together that much easier and agreeable, it is essential for your dog to be comfortable.
 The harness should be of a soft material, padded where needed, with thick straps that do not rub into your dog’s skin.
-Adjustable straps will be necessary.
+Adjustable straps will be necessary as they go across the shoulders and chest areas of your pet.

 - Security: No matter how well-behaved your large dog is, having a secure harness is essential for the security of those around you, your dog, and you yourself.
 Consider using a dog harness with locks on the attachments to ensure that they will not open if pulled too hard or broken during activity.